pisanuw/capstone-demo/README.md

 ## Purpose
 This repository is intended to support you configuring your Docker container to use Google Test to support your Test Driven Development

-## Part A Steps, If you already have done setup, skip to step 3
+## Part A Steps - Once per opening (skipping steps here possible on repeated opening in many cases)
 1. Follow Setup Instructions (if you have not yet)
 1. Open up your container that has been setup (skip if already open)
     1. Docker - start the container you made from containers page of docker desktop